Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Uploading a default WordPress Gravatar

-Make a note of this URL, as you will be needing it in the next step.
+Make a note of this URL, as you will need it in the next step.

 That’s why we recommend using WPCode.
 It is the easiest and safest way to add custom code in WordPress without having to edit any core WordPress files.